SIN - The Wages Of Sin Is Death.

 There are so many who have chosen not to live for God and is plain to see all around us – also by the things that are accepted today in the name of equality, which, not that long ago were hidden from view behind closed doors and sadly reflect the degradation of man and will only get worse.
 It says to love the sinner but not the sin.

 The day is coming when we will suffer persecution for our belief, perhaps even death, which Jesus has already told us about and may not only come from complete strangers but from those we love as well.
-Because of man’s predisposition towards sin, it will become even harder to resist the pressure to fall away in apostasy, particularly in the second half of Tribulation.
+Because of man’s predisposition towards sin, it will become even harder to resist the pressures that will surround us to fall away in apostasy, particularly in the second half of Tribulation.
 He gave His all for us; shouldn’t we give our all for Him?

 Of course, there is a little more to it than just that, there are some conditions (true and full repentance being possibly the hardest for some, myself included) but these conditions are not hard to meet and it is full time, which is demonstrating by our words or actions who we are living for and is not part time or anything in between.
 God isn’t interested in part time soldiers – it’s all or nothing.
 You cannot serve two masters.
 Salvation is not complicated, it is simple.
 Man makes things complicated.
 God did not make salvation a difficult or unobtainable thing; He made it so simple and free to all and the cost was to Him, not us – Ephesians 2: 8.
 When I think on this point, I often think of the pain and anguish that all parents must go through at the loss of a much loved child, I don’t think we could even enter into what God’s pain was in those 3 hours of darkness – knowing that in those 3 hours Jesus bore a spiritual death for our sins before His physical death in order for the reconciliation of man to be acceptable to God.
 And we know that God cannot look upon sin, which explains the darkness.
 In those 3 hours Jesus was separated from God and must have been unbearable in the worst possible way, and then He gave up His spirit.